rmccranie/parentNChild/README.md

 Building the application requires installation of the boost libraries (used for creating the logging directory). "make" will build the app.
-To run the app, you may either start with "./parentNchild" or "./parentNchild &" (put in background).
-If you start normally, just control-c to kill everything.
-If you start by putting the app in the background, you can issue "killall Parent" to kill.
+To run the app,
+issue:
+    "./parentNchild &" (put in background).

+To shutdown the app cleanly, issue: kill -SIGHUP `pgrep Parent`

 The app will log per the spec (though technically using streams rather than C style file handles).
+You may tail one of the log files to observe the app in action.

 At the moment, some things like the logging directory (./log) are hard-coded.
 The intent is to have this plus items specified as configurable in the